aerospike/asconfig/README.md

 asconfig convert -a 6.2.0 example.yaml -o example.conf
 ```

-For More examples see the aerospikeConfig property from the [Aerospike Kubernetes Operators examples](https://github.com/aerospike/aerospike-kubernetes-operator/tree/master/config/samples).
+For More examples see the aerospikeConfig property from the [Aerospike Kubernetes Operator examples](https://github.com/aerospike/aerospike-kubernetes-operator/tree/master/config/samples).

 ## Build